The details to poise your writing for success

 Titles of works

-I have read the Kansas City Star newspaper for years.
+I have read The Kansas City Star newspaper for years.

-It was published in the New York Times.
+It was published in The New York Times.

-I read the New Yorker magazine.
+I read The New Yorker magazine.

-It is found in the Journal of American History.
+It is found in The Journal of American History.

 Last, First.
 “Article.”
-Journal of American History 16, no. 4 (March 1990): 12–15.
+Journal of American History 16, no. 4 (March 2000): 12–15.

-1. First Last, “Article,” New York Times, May 15, 2006.
+1. First Last, “Article,” New York Times, May 15, 2019.

-Book titles, blog titles, movies, shows, etc.
+Book titles, movies, shows, articles, etc.

 I read The Great Gatsby.